CrunchyData/crunchy-katacoda/postgresql-devel/basics/explain/02-explain-analyze.md

 You should know everything up to Actual time from the last scenario.
 This time the new numbers are much more straightforward.
 Let's use the red numbers to go through the new items.

 (1) The first number in actual time is the startup time in milliseconds before the node can execute.
-So we can see there is a short time before the node executes
+We can see that there is a short time before the node executes

 (2) The second number is the actual time in milliseconds the node took to execute per loop.
-In this case we only have one loop so the total time it took to sequential scan the table
+In this case we only have one loop so this is the total time it took to sequential scan the table.

-(3) This is the total number of rows actually returned.
-In our case the planner estimate exactly matches the actual number.
-We will see later that these numbers rarely match up.
+(3) This is the average number of rows actually returned by the node, per loop.
+In our case we have only one loop and the planner estimate exactly matches the actual number.
+We will see later that these numbers rarely match up as the estimate is based on statistics that PostgreSQL has periodically updated about the table.

-(4) Again this is the actual number of loops that were executed.
+(4) This is the actual number of loops that were executed.

 (5) This is the time the query planner took, in milliseconds, to formulate how it was going to do the query